asmodeus812/elearning/cracking-coding-interview/7-trees-and-graphs.md

-Works very much like a DFS in trees, with the added caveat that we do not have 2 children at most, but N children, each node is fully inspected, down to its last children, before the next one is picked up.
+Works very much like a DFS in trees, with the added caveat that we do not have 2 children at most, but N children, each node is fully inspected, down to its last leaf children, before the next one is picked up.

 ```java
     void depth(Node node, List<Integer> path, Set<Node> visited) {